 Botanic boardwalks and walking adventures

-If walking is your thing then go further afield to the Cairns Botanic Gardens (a 5 minute drive from the CBD) and check out the Mangrove Boardwalk and Centenary Lakes.
+If walking is your thing then go further afield to the Cairns Botanic Gardens (a 5 minute drive from the CBD) and check out the Mangrove Boardwalk and Centenary Lakes, or join a guided walk through the gardens.
 The younger kids will love feeding the turtles and ducks down at the lake.

 If you’re feeling energetic then head up the Red Arrow and check out the glimpses of Cairns and the views out towards the Northern Beaches.
 It’s worth stopping at the Mardja Boardwalk if you’re heading further north to the Daintree.
 Here you can spend some time exploring the unique rainforest and mangrove environment.
 Make sure you pack your insect repellent on these walks – there may be nasties that bite!